cburgyan/Crowdfunding_ETL/README.md

 ## Interesting Findings Using The Alternative Database:
-Here, queries were created to answer three questions:
+Here, queries were created to answer four questions:
 <ol>
     <li>
         Which country pledged the most?